-“Did you see President Barrack Obama and Michelle Obama?”
+“Did you see President Barack Obama and his wife Michelle Obama?”

 “It was too cold out there.
 I couldn’t.
 But I took pictures in the snow.”

 “Exactly what I will do sister.
 I will take pictures in the snow and make a big frame of pictures of me in the fine streets of America.
-I will put it up on my father’s room wall and he will be proud of me.”
-She said thoughtfully.
-“Are they poor people in America?”
-She added.
+I will put it up on the wall of my father’s room and he will be proud of me,” she said thoughtfully.
+“Are there poor people in America?” she asked.

 “Of course.
 They have poor people in America, just like we have here.”

-“At least, their poor people will be fine and not have pale skins like ours.
-They will eat good food and drink good water.”
-She muttered.
+“At least, their poor people will be fine and not have pale skin like ours.
+They will eat good food and drink good water,” she muttered.

 “Do they have…”

-“No more questions Eti, go to bed.”
-Gloria cuts in tiredly.
-“Read well, and make sure you pass your exams, so that you will make it to America this year, and then you will tell me your own experience about the trip.”
+“No more questions Eti, go to bed,” Gloria cut in tiredly.
+“Read well, and make sure you pass your exams so that you will make it to America this year, and then you will tell me your own experience about the trip.”

 She smiled when she heard Gloria call her ‘baby’.
 It made her feel special like a little child who was being pampered by her mother.